White Plains:

 Law Office of Michael H. Joseph, PLLC

-The Law Office of Michael H. Joseph, PLLC, has been helping injured victims recover compensation for their injuries for over a decade.
+The Law Office of Michael H. Joseph, PLLC, has been helping injured victims recover compensation for their injuries for over 25 years.
 Our attorneys are members of several prestigious organizations, including:

 • New York State Trial Lawyers Association